Generic selectors

 Mount Fuji photo by Suicasmo

-Mount Fuji is Japan’s tallest mountain at 3,776 meters.
+Mount Fuji is one of the most iconic Japanese Landmarks.
+It is Japan’s tallest mountain at 3,776 meters.
 It is a famous symbol known around the world.
 People can see it from places like Lake Kawaguchi and Hakone.
 Many people climb Mount Fuji in summer.

 The mountain is in Fuji-Hakone-Izu National Park.
 The park has hiking, camping, and hot springs.
 Seeing Mount Fuji at sunrise is a special experience.